M-o-a-T/moat-kv/docs/source/tutorial.rst

    DistKV also allows you to use both ``False``, an integer zero, and a floating-point zero as path elements.
 This is dangerous because Python's comparison and hashing operators treat them as equal.
-(Same for ``True`` and 1; same for all floating point numbers without fractions.)
+(Same for ``True`` and 1; same for floating point numbers without fractions and the corresponding integers.)

+   Floating point numbers are also dangerous for a different reason: floats that are not a fractional power of two, like 1/3, cannot be stored exactly.
+Thus you might have problems entering them.

+   Bottom line:

+   * Don't use inexact fractions.
+1/2 and 1/4 is fine, 1/3 or 1/5 is not.

+   * Don't use multiple types as keys on the same level.

 Persistent storage
 ==================